choishingwan/PRSice/docs/clumping.md

 # Commands
 - `--clump-kb`
     The distance for clumping in kb.
+    For example, if `--clump-kb 250` is provided, PRSice will clump any SNPs that is within 250kb to **both** end of the index SNP (therefore a 500kb window with the index SNP at the center).
     Default: 250

 - `--clump-r2`